-One of the most important provisions of the Bankruptcy Tax Act of 1980 (BTA) is Internal Revenue Code (IRC) § 1398.
-Essentially, § 1398 creates a separate entity for purposes of federal income taxes in cases where an individual debtor files for relief under chapter 7 or chapter 11 of the Bankruptcy Code.
-Following is a list of common questions and answers regarding the scope, purpose, and effect of § 1398.
+One of the most important provisions of the BTA is IRC section 1398.
+Essentially, section 1398 creates a separate entity for purposes of federal income taxes in cases where an individual debtor files for relief under chapter 7 or chapter 11 of the BC.
+Following is a list of common questions and answers regarding the scope, purpose, and effect of section 1398.

-A. WHEN DOES § 1398 APPLY?
+Α. WHEN DOES IRC SECTION 1398 APPLY?

-Section 1398 applies only when an individual debtor files for relief under chapter 7 or chapter 11 of the Bankruptcy Code.
+Section 1398 applies only when an individual debtor files for relief under chapter 7 or chapter 11 of the BC.
 Thus, only the bankruptcy estate of an individual debtor in cases under chapter 7 or 11 is treated as a separate taxable entity.
-A separate taxable entity is not created in chapters 12 or 13 or in any case where the debtor is not an individual.124
+A separate taxable entity is not created in chapters 12 or 13 or in any case where the debtor is not an individual.
+130

-B. WHAT IS THE PURPOSE OF § 1398?
+B. WHAT IS THE PURPOSE OF IRC SECTION 1398?

-Section 1398 furthers the fresh start policy embodied in the Bankruptcy Code.
-The Committee Reports recognize that the purpose of bankruptcy is to provide for a debtor's ability to begin his or her economic life anew.125 Congress recognized that any expenses incurred by the estate should not burden a debtor's fresh start.
+Section 1398 furthers the fresh start policy embodied in the BC.
+The Committee Reports recognize that the purpose of bankruptcy is to provide for a debtor's ability to begin his or her economic life anew.
+131 Congress recognized that any expenses incurred by the estate should not burden a debtor's fresh start.
 Consistent with this purpose is the fact that the income and losses of a separate taxable entity are computed separately from the individual debtor.
 Moreover, any estate tax liability is generally confined to the estate and its assets.
+Furthermore, by making the

-124 IRC §§ 1398(a), (b), and 1399.
+&lt;sup>130 IRC §§ 1398(a), (b), and 1399.

-125 S. Rep. No. 1035, 96th Cong., 2d Sess.
+&lt;sup>131 S. Rep. No. 1035, 96th Cong., 2d Sess.
 24-25 (1980); see generally Jack F. Williams, A Comment on the Tax Provisions of the National Bankruptcy Review Commission Report: The Good, The Bad, and The Ugly, 5 Am.
 Bankr.
 Inst.
 L. Rev. 445-462 (1997)(symposium); Jack F. Williams, National Bankruptcy Review Commission Recommendations on Tax Policy: Individual Debtors, Discharge, and Priority of Claims, 14 Bankr.
 Dev.
 J. 101-171 (1997); Jack F. Williams, The Federal Tax Consequences of Individual Debtor Chapter 11 Cases, 46 S.C.
 L. Rev. 1203-1244 (1995)(symposium), reprinted in 47 Digest of Tax Articles 23-43 (1996); Jack F. Williams, Rethinking Bankruptcy and Tax Policy, 3 Am.
 Bankr.
 Inst.
 L. Rev. 153-206 (1995)(symposium); see also Robert W. Van Amburgh, Tax Considerations For An Individual Debtor Contemplating Bankruptcy, Annals Bankr.
 L. 93, 121-28.

-Furthermore, by making the short-year election, a debtor may be able to shift at least part of his or her tax liability to the estate as a Bankruptcy Code (BC) § 507(a)(8) priority claim.126
+short-year election, a debtor may be able to shift at least part of his or her tax liability to the estate as a BC section 507(a)(8) priority claim.
+132

-C. HOW IS THE BANKRUPTCY ESTATE TAXED PURSUANT TO § 1398?
+C. HOW IS THE BANKRUPTCY ESTATE TAXED UNDER IRC SECTION 1398?

-Consistent with its separate entity status, an estate computes its own taxable income in the same manner as an individual.127 The estate is taxed at the same rate as a married individual filing separately.128 The chapter 7 or 11 trustee is required to file any returns required by law and to pay any taxes due.
-The trustee must file a return for each taxable year that the estate's gross income exceeds the standard deduction and the exemption amount.129
+Consistent with its separate entity status, an estate computes its own taxable income in the same manner as an individual.
+133 The estate is taxed at the same rate as a married individual filing separately.
+134 The chapter 7 or 11 trustee is required to file any returns required by law and to pay any taxes due.
+The trustee must file a return for each taxable year that the estate's gross income exceeds the standard deduction and the exemption amount.
+135

-D. MUST A TRUSTEE FILE A FEDERAL TAX RETURN WHERE THE ESTATE HAS GENERATED NO INCOME?
+MUST A TRUSTEE FILE A FEDERAL TAX RETURN WHERE THE ESTATE D. HAS GENERATED NO INCOME?